 Women in Data Centres at Data Centre LIVE: The London Summit

-Industry Innovation Gender Diversity in Tech
+- How does this story connect Industry Innovation with Gender Diversity in Tech over the next few days?

 The article discusses the growth of the data centre industry and emphasizes the importance of diversity, particularly women's contributions, in driving innovation and strategic success.
 It highlights a panel of female leaders at an upcoming summit and promotes the event as a platform for industry insights.